trenaud/octoprint-eeepc/README.md

 ## Software
 ### OS
-The EeePC is an old and not powerfull computer, so I will use a small linux distribution, like [Lubuntu](https://lubuntu.net/).
+The EeePC is old and not a powerful computer, so I will use a lightweight Linux distribution, like [Lubuntu](https://lubuntu.net/).

-Later I'll maybe try an ubuntu server, add a X server with no window manager, and start only the tool to control the printer (via [chromium in kiosk mode](https://www.sylvaindurand.fr/launch-chromium-in-kiosk-mode/) for example) if the Lubuntu don't feed my needs.
+Later I'll maybe try Ubuntu Server, add an X server with no window manager, and start only the tool to control the printer (via [Chromium in kiosk mode](https://www.sylvaindurand.fr/launch-chromium-in-kiosk-mode/) for example) if Lubuntu performs unsatisfactory.

 ### Printer control
-I'll use [OctoPrint](https://octoprint.org) because I can use it localy (displaying it in a webbrowser on the EeePC) and remotely (on my desktop computer, or smartphone, even when I'm not at home).
+I'll use [OctoPrint](https://octoprint.org) because I can use it locally (displaying it in a web browser on the EeePC) and remotely (on my desktop computer, or smartphone, even when I'm not at home).

 # Installation
 ## OS
-So, I decided to try a Lubuntu linux.
-Doing this I could use the EeePC as a little computer in my workshop when needed to search things on the Internet.
+So, I decided to try Lubuntu Linux.
+Doing this I could use the EeePC as a little computer in my workshop when need to search things on the Internet.
 But by default, it will always display the OctoPrint tool.

-Go to [Lunbuntu website](https://lubuntu.net),  [download Lubuntu](https://lubuntu.net/downloads/), and install it following [official docs](https://docs.lubuntu.net/lubuntu_installation).
+Go to the [Lunbuntu website](https://lubuntu.net),  [download Lubuntu](https://lubuntu.net/downloads/), and install it following [official docs](https://docs.lubuntu.net/lubuntu_installation).

-Once this is done, you have a plenty fonctionnal linux system, and a user, with a graphical interface.
+Once this is done, you have a functional Linux system, and a user, with a graphical interface.
-Connect with your user credentials (created during installation), open a terminal and update your OS :
+Connect with your user credentials (created during installation), open a terminal and update your OS:
 ```
 sudo apt update
 sudo apt upgrade